tamagui/tamagui/next.md

   - 80% animations docs
   - 0% bug image ssr / site weirdness on some
   - 0% bug // TODO i think media + pseudo needs handling here
-  - 0% bug // continue (?) see if breaks anything
-  - 0% bug // Object.assign(style, out) see what this was
   - 0% bug // @ts-ignore TODO we need to make GetProps only use

 - whenever switch over to styleq or own internal css generator: